paketo-buildpacks/paketo-website/content/docs/buildpacks/language-family-buildpacks/java-native-image.md

 ## About the Native Image

-The [GraalVM Builpack][bp/graalvm] will provide the [GraalVM][graalvm] JDK, including the `native-image` utility (the [Native image builder][graalvm native image]), and the [Substrate VM][graalvm substrate vm].
+The [GraalVM Buildpack][bp/graalvm] will provide the [GraalVM][graalvm] JDK, including the `native-image` utility (the [Native image builder][graalvm native image]), and the [Substrate VM][graalvm substrate vm].

 The [Spring Boot Native Image Buildpack][bp/spring-boot-native-image] uses `native-image` to compile the Java bytecode into a standalone executable.
 The Spring Boot Native Image Buildpack relies on the [Spring GraalVM Native][spring graalvm native], a [GraalVM Feature][graalvm feature], to configure the native image build.
 If the application does not already include Spring GraalVM Native as a dependency, the buildpack will add it.

 **Note**: The `native-image` build is a memory intensive process and may be slow if insufficient memory is provided.
 From the [prerequisites][spring graalvm native prerequisites] in the Spring GraalVM Native reference docs:

 > "On Mac and Windows, it is recommended to increase the memory allocated to Docker to at least 8G (and potentially to add more CPUs as well) since native-image compiler is a heavy process.
-See this Stackoverflow answer for more details.
+See this [Stackoverflow answer](https://stackoverflow.com/questions/44533319/how-to-assign-more-memory-to-docker-container/44533437#44533437) for more details.
 On Linux, Docker uses by default the resources available on the host so no configuration is needed."

 #### Inspecting the JVM Version
 The exact substrate VM version that was contributed to a given image can be read from the Bill-of-Materials.